genbtc/ridl/tool/README.md

 5. Questions?

 <br>
-The new -cli version now has colors, and will produce garbled text output _IF_ your regular old Windows command prompt (or even powershell) cannot support color. <br>
+The new -cli version now has colors, and will produce garbled text output _IF_ your regular Windows command prompt (even powershell) cannot support color. <br>
 A 3rd-party terminal program like "ConEMU" with color support is recommended in such a case...<br>
+OR <br>
+compile with this new NOCOLORS=1 pre-processor macro set (/D , #define, add_definitions, etc) - does not affect the GUI version.<br>
-Also, I am hosting an my original, text-only, no-color, command line version here @ [oldversion1-CLI branch](https://github.com/genbtc/ridl/tree/oldversion1-CLI) <br>
+Also, I am hosting an my original, text-only, no-color, command line version here @ [oldversion1-CLI branch](https://github.com/genbtc/ridl/tree/oldversion1-CLI) for posterity (deprecated)<br>
-TODO: Note that this is old code and has not been updated since the original May 15, 2019 release.<br>
+NOTE: the oldversion1-CLI branch is old code and has not been updated since the original May 15, 2019 release.<br>
 <br>

 Linux/Mac/BSD instructions.